Surveillance, reports expose transport of sick puppies onto LI, officials say

 Detectives from the Nassau County SPCA and the Nassau County District Attorney's Office Animal Crimes Unit seized nine puppies Wednesday from an out-of-state animal delivery service as part of an ongoing investigation into the interstate transport of sick or diseased animals for sale on Long Island, Nassau SPCA Board President Gary Rogers said.

-Rogers said the puppies –– all believed to have respiratory ailments and possibly even the early stages of pneumonia –– were put into isolation following the seizure.
+The puppies all tested positive for at least one contagious disease, the SPCA said, with some showing signs of airway infections and evidence of pneumonia in others.

-He said two of the puppies also had diarrhea and lab tests were being conducted to determine if those dogs suffered from what the Centers for Disease Control and Prevention said Wednesday is an "outbreak of multi-drug resistant Campylobacter infections" linked to pet stores and puppy mills, which have so far sickened at least 30 people who have come into contact with infected puppies in 13 states nationwide.
+They were put into isolation following the seizure, according to Rogers, who added two of the puppies also had diarrhea and lab tests were being conducted to determine if those dogs suffered from what the Centers for Disease Control and Prevention said Wednesday is an "outbreak of multi-drug resistant Campylobacter infections" linked to pet stores and puppy mills.
+The infections have so far sickened at least 30 people who have come into contact with infected puppies in 13 states nationwide.

-Though there have been no reported deaths, the CDC said in a statement Wednesday that four people have been hospitalized as a result of that outbreak.
+Though there have been no reported deaths, the CDC said in a statement Wednesday that four people have been hospitalized as a result of the outbreak.

 The CDC said the Campylobacter bacteria can spread through infected feces, as well as through contaminated food or water.

 Rogers said the recent outbreak was not the reason for the SPCA investigation.
-He said that intelligence gathered by investigators indicated puppies and kittens have been brought to pet stores in Nassau and Suffolk by out-of-state suppliers, including the one stopped Wednesday during an attempted delivery outside a pet store in Hicksville.
+He said that intelligence gathered by investigators indicated puppies and kittens have been brought to Long Island pet stores by out-of-state suppliers, including the one stopped Wednesday during an attempted delivery outside a pet store in Hicksville.

-Rogers said the supplier, who he identified as Puppy Travelers of Neosho, Missouri, routinely brought a cargo van of puppies, and sometimes also kittens, to Long Island.
+Rogers said the supplier, who he identified as Puppy Travelers of Neosho, Missouri, routinely brought a cargo van of puppies, and sometimes also kittens, to Nassau and Suffolk.
 He said investigators were concerned because of conditions surrounding the transport, which Rogers said involved sick or diseased animals.

 Rogers said no legal action has been taken against the company, but said the investigation is ongoing and that legal action is being considered.

-One employee hung up the phone on a reporter.
-A second employee, who did not identify herself, told a reporter, "You can contact our lawyer, thank you," but then hung up the phone when asked for the identity and contact information for that attorney.

-A third phone call to Puppy Travelers seeking attorney information went unanswered Thursday.
+A Puppy Travelers employee hung up on a reporter Thursday.
+An employee who answered a second call, said, "You can contact our lawyer, thank you," but then hung up when asked for the identity and contact information for that attorney.
+A third call went unanswered.

 The website for Puppy Travelers said they have animal "pickup locations" in Kansas, Oklahoma, Indiana, Iowa, Missouri and Arkansas.
 The company transports puppies and kittens throughout the country, including along a route that stops in New York, according to its website.